 Inclusive Activities are games which keep the children involved and fully participating.
 They should not be sitting on the side watching the other children play.
-Use of substitutes can and sometimes should be used but the play portion should be longer than the rest portion.
+If their soccer ball gets kicked out of play as part of the activity, for example, ask the child to retrieve it as quickly as possible and join back into the game.

-Exclusive Activities are games which include elimination in the game, or the rest time is significantly longer than the play time.
+Exclusive Activities are games which include elimination in the game.
+Same example as above, if their soccer ball gets kicked out, the player sits on the side for a period of time.